 The area of interest is located in the Great Basin portion of the Basin and Range Province of the western United States.
 The general landscape of the area is dominated by north-south trending fault-block mountain ranges separated by intervening sediment-filled basins or valleys.
 The age of most of the rocks in the mountain is Precambrian and Paleozoic.
 The rocks are mostly shales, quartzites, and carbonates (dolomite and limestone).
 There are intrusive and extrusive rocks found in the valleys and mountains and are generally of Tertiary age.
 The source of much of the volcanism is calderas.
 The youngest rocks are Quaternary in age and are mostly lake deposits, stream deposits, and alluvial fans along the mountain fronts.
 In the Great Basin the drainage is mostly interior, i.e., the rivers and stream do not flow out to the ocean.
 They flow into closed basins found between the mountain ranges.
 The streams in the area of consideration flow into the Sevier Lake, which is a closed basin and has no outlet to the sea.

 Two of the historical drill holes contain high gold values, CK-14 and CK-23.
 The drill holes are located in or very close to the small open pit, Coyote Mine (see Figure 1).
-CK-14 has an intercept of 8.19g/t (0.289 opt) gold and 1060g/t (37.41 opt) silver at 30 to 35 ft. for 5 feet1 .
+CK-14 has an intercept of 8.19g/t (0.289 opt) gold and 1060g/t (37.41 opt) silver at 9.1 to 10.7m1.
 It intercepted a silica vein at this depth in the mineralized structure.
-CK-23 has an interval of 150 to 155 ft. that was assayed for gold and silver with 2g/t (0.074 opt) gold and 814g/t (28.72 opt) silver3 .
+CK-23 has an interval of 45.7 to 47.2m that was assayed for gold and silver with 2g/t (0.074 opt) gold and 814g/t (28.72 opt) silver3.
 It was drilled 70 degrees from the horizontal parallel to the mineralized structure therefore probably did not intercept the silica vein intercepted in CK-14.
 The Company has not done sufficient work to classify the historical information as current to NI 43-101, and is not treating the historical disclosure as a current mineral estimate.

-Cherie Leeden, B.Sc Applied Geology (Honours), MAIG, a “Qualified Person” as defined by National Instrument 43-101, has read and approved all technical and scientific information contained in this news release.
-Ms. Leeden will become the Company’s Chief Executive Officer, following the closing of the acquisition of the Big Balds gold project, previously announced on August 17, 2020.
+Cherie Leeden, B.Sc (Applied Geology, Honours), MAIG, a “Qualified Person” as defined by National Instrument 43-101, has read and approved all technical and scientific information contained on this page.
+Ms. Leeden is the Company’s Chief Executive Officer.